 Visiting Time: All Days from 9:00 AM to 4:00 PM

 Ticket: Rs 50 for Indian Tourists, Rs 200 for Foreign Tourists

 Overview of Jaigarh Fort Jaipur

-Also known as Victory Fort, Jaigarh Fort served as storehouse of cannons, war arms, ammunitions and amours.
-Standing at a height of 500 feet above the seal level, Jaigarh Fort has got so many things to offer you.
-One of such best things is the panoramic view of the surroundings, including Amer Fort and the city itself.
+Also known as Victory Fort, Jaigarh Fort served as a storehouse of cannons, war arms, ammunitions, and amours.
+Standing at a height of 500 feet above the sea level, Jaigarh Fort has got so many things to offer you.
+One such best thing is the panoramic view of the surroundings, including Amer Fort and the city itself.
 Another thing which will give you goosebumps is the Jaivana Cannon which is famous for being the largest cannon on wheels in the entire world.
-The cannon is massive and glorifies the history the fort.
+The cannon is massive and glorifies the history of the fort.

-Fortified with thick red sandstone walls, the fort has length of 3KM and width of 1KM.
-Jaigarh Fort is known to be the strongest monument of Jaipur city.
+Fortified with thick red sandstone walls, the fort has a length of 3KM and a width of 1KM.
+Jaigarh Fort is known to be the strongest monument in Jaipur city.
 The main purpose behind constructing Jaigarh Fort was to protect Amer Fort.
 The fort has a garden, designed in Persian style and is divided into 4 parts.
 Jaigarh Fort is connected to Nahargarh Fort through its fortifications.
 The fort was never conquered and was the strongest among all the forts of the city.
-The fort is connected to Amer Fort via subterranean passages which was a secret escape during emergency.
+The fort is connected to Amer Fort via subterranean passages which were a secret escape during an emergency.

 Architectural Design – Places of Attractions at Jaigarh Fort